Content from Accessing RStudio Server through OnDemand

 Returning to the OnDemand window, open the Development Nodes dropdown from the navigation bar.

-The Development Nodes dropdown from the OnDemand navigation bar showing the development nodes accessible on the HPCC
+The Development Nodes dropdown from the OnDemand navigation bar showing the development nodes accessible on the HPCC.
+The dev-amd20 options is highlighted.

 Choose any development node, and a new tab will open with a terminal on that node.